 Other drugs sold as 8 balls

-While 8 balls are a commonly sold weight of cocaine owing to the value for the consumer and ease of distribution for the dealer, many other substances are also sold as 8 balls for the same reason.
+While 8 balls are a commonly sold weight of cocaine owing to consumer demand and ease of distribution for the dealer, many other substances are also sold as 8 balls for the same reason.

 Some common drugs sold as 8 balls include: